yujonathan/yujonathan.github.io/cv.md

 <br>
 # Professional Experience

+### Scientist, DIII-D National Tokamak Facility, General Atomics, 2020 - present
+* Simulating plasma power exhaust in current and next-generation tokamaks
+* Iterating on design concepts and modeling for plasma divertors using target shaping and closure
+* Exploring magnetic geometries to optimize power dissipation
+* Implementing higher accuracy in models including plasma drifts

-### Scientist, Center for Energy Research, UC San Diego, 2012 - present
+### Scientist, Center for Energy Research, UC San Diego, 2012 - 2020
 * Designed experiments on plasma-material interactions to push fusion energy closer to a viable energy source
 * Pioneered novel diagnostics for materials and plasmas, including laser induced desorption spectroscopy and fast imaging
 * Led investigations on plasma-material interactions such as hydrogen storage in materials and the impact of extreme heat pulses on surface morphology